 Breathtaking places to visit in South America

 See the Amazon Rainforest

 Five hours of canoe-ing through dense vegetation.
 Macaws, howler monkeys, iguanas, squirrel monkeys, and an array of other wildlife just 10 feet above our heads.
-Our guide, Armando, hacking our path through the jungle with a long machete.
+Our guide, Armando, hacked our path through the jungle with a long machete.
 The experience was surreal.
-Just the three of us completely immersed in the rainforest.
+Just the three of us were completely immersed in the rainforest.
 The deafening sounds of insects and animal calls never stopped.
 We slept deep in the rainforest on a hammock constructed on a floating platform in the middle of a lake.
 Our nighttime search of Caiman, candlelight dinner on the floor of our floating platform and early morning canoe around the lake were highlights of our two days in the jungle.
 We got to know about the jungle.
 A bucket-list adventure that I didn’t even know I had.
 To sleep in the jungle and experience the serenity and peacefulness of nature around me.
-Visiting the Amazon Rainforest will forever be high in my list of travel adventures.
+Visiting the Amazon Rainforest will forever be high on my list of travel adventures.

 Check out Geena’s blog at Bartender Abroad

 Don’t miss this awesome 10-day Itinerary for Peru!

 So many other travellers warned me that Machu Picchu was “too touristy” and too busy with people.
 While all of these warnings may have lowered my expectations, upon arriving I was actually blown away by just how extraordinary Machu Picchu was.

 Machu Picchu is one of the best places to visit in South America!

 Yes, there were many tourists there but that didn’t make the incredible feat of building a village on the side of a mountain out of stone any less incredible.
 The workmanship of the Incas is astounding and to this date, Machu Picchu is still one of the most magnificent things I’ve ever seen!